maguiiiar/DatabaseTreatment/README.md

-# DatabaseTreatment
+# PreProcessingData
-Methods to clean, standardize and impute missing values
+Methods to clean zero (or near zero) variance features, standardize and impute missing values.